Kurento/kurento/kurento-one2many-call/README.md

 kurento-one2many-call
 =====================

-Kurento Java Tutorial: WebRTC one to many video call.
+Kurento Node.js Tutorial: WebRTC one to many video call.

 Running this tutorial
 ---------------------